jessicarush/react-notes/nextjs_server_actions.md

 };
 ```

 I also modified all the actions to make sure they always return this type of object.
-Note I've switcjed to `node-postgres` here:
+Note I've switched to `node-postgres` here:

 ```ts
 export async function addItem(prevState: FormState, formData: FormData): Promise<FormState> {